𝐖𝐚𝐬 𝐉𝐞𝐬𝐮𝐬 𝐒𝐞𝐧𝐭 𝐭𝐨 𝐛𝐞 𝐂𝐫𝐮𝐜𝐢𝐟𝐢𝐞𝐝?

 Professing themselves to be wise, they became fools,

-And changed the glory of the uncorruptible God into an image made like to corruptible man, and to birds, and fourfooted beasts, and creeping things.
+And changed the glory of the incorruptible God into an image made like to corruptible man, and to birds, and fourfooted beasts, and creeping things.

-Wherefore God also gave them up to uncleanness through the lusts of their own hearts, to dishonour their own bodies between themselves:
+Wherefore God also gave them up to uncleanness through the lusts of their own hearts, to dishonor their own bodies between themselves:

 Who changed the truth of God into a lie, and worshipped and served the creature more than the Creator, who is blessed forever?
 Amen.